 EagleCash cards are a type of payment card referred to as Stored Value Cards (SVC) and can interface with automated kiosk devices located at convenient locations on the camp/base, which allow enrolled cardholders self-service access to funds in their U.S.-based checking or savings accounts.
 Funds on the card can be used to purchase goods and services at the Post Exchange or Base Exchange, Postal facility, and most concessionaires on base.
 Each EagleCash kiosk transaction reduces Finance Office accountability and workload, and saves servicepersons time and money.

-EagleCash has been in existence since 1999 and can be found on approximately 50 U.S. military installations in eleven countries around the world.
-To date (as of June 2010), over 890,000 cards have been issued and have been used to process 53 million electronic transactions valued at over $2.9 billion.
+EagleCash has been in existence since 1997 and can be found on more than 30 U.S. military installations in twelve countries around the world.